MohamedBarbych/Mancala-Game/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps to contribute :

 1. **Fork** the repository.
 2. **Create a new branch** for your feature: